sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 The SSH daemon (and other network services) on the virtual machines can only be accessed from the host.

-If you make any changes to the target on the build engine, be sure to re-sync with the host using **Options → Sailfish OS → Build Engine → Manage Build Targets... → Synchronize** from the IDE.
+If you make any changes to a build target on the build engine, be sure to re-sync with the host using **Options → Sailfish OS → Build Engine → Manage Build Targets... → Synchronize** from the IDE.
 (With Sailfish SDK older than 3.0 use **Control Center → Targets → SailfishOS-i486 → manage → sync**.)

 ## How do I install packages to emulator?